djalbat/xgl/README.md

 }
 ```

-Within the example itself, the `canvas` element is encapsulated in an instance of the `Canvas` class and passed to the outermost `Scene` JSX element:
+Within the examples themselves, the `canvas` element is encapsulated in an instance of the `Canvas` class and passed to the outermost `Scene` JSX element:

 ```js
 const canvas = new Canvas();